Prelude to the Battle of High Bridge

 As Lee moved his army west, he attempted to slow the federal pursuit by destroying bridges behind him.
 A key bridge along his path was High Bridge, a railroad bridge that spanned the Appomattox River about six miles east of Farmville.
 Constructed in 1854, the bridge was an engineering marvel, 2,400 feet long and reaching a height of 125 feet above the river.
 Next to the railroad bridge and closer to the valley floor stood a smaller bridge built for wagon traffic.

 After the decisive Union victory at Sailor’s Creek on April 6, Lee moved the remnants of his army north of the Appomattox River at High Bridge to Farmville, where he expected to receive provisions via the South Side Railroad.
-James Longstreet dispatched 1,200 cavalrymen, commanded by Major General Thomas L. Rosser, to secure the bridges until the Rebel army had passed.
+James Longstreet dispatched 1,200 cavalrymen, commanded by Major General Thomas L. Rosser, to secure the bridges until the Confederate army had passed.

-Rebels Thwart Union Plans to Destroy Strategic Bridges
+Confederates Thwart Union Plans to Destroy Strategic Bridges

 Meanwhile, the Union high command the importance of the two bridges.
-Major General Edward Ord sent a detachment of approximately 900 men, commanded by Brigadier General Theodore Read, from the Army of the James to destroy the bridges before the Rebels could cross the river.
+Major General Edward Ord sent a detachment of approximately 900 men, commanded by Brigadier General Theodore Read, from the Army of the James to destroy the bridges before the Confederates could cross the river.
 Read’s men reached the bridges first, but before they began the destruction, Longstreet’s cavalry arrived.
 After a heated fight featuring hand-to-hand combat, the Confederates prevailed.
 Longstreet’s men killed or captured most of Read’s command and saved the bridges.

 Lee’s Army Escapes Across High Bridge